A Watson Glaser Critical Thinking Test is composed of a set of five tests. Each test is designed to address a different aspect of critical thinking:

 Furthermore, our Personal Progression System will help you track your progress and give a detailed view of your performances.
 This system will help you identify your stronger and weaker points and provides insight into your areas of development.
 The progression tool keeps track of your scores, test times and overall progress.

-The Watson Glaser Critical Thinking Test also referred to as Critical Reasoning Test, is a commonly used aptitude tests that come up during a job application.
+Watson Glaser Assessment also referred to as Critical Reasoning Test, is a commonly used aptitude tests that come up during a job application.
 Critical Thinking Tests are a widely used aptitude test for selecting candidates for graduate, professional and managerial level.
 The test measures:

 - Critical thinking ability